Esqarrouth/Cool-Quotes/README.md

 Before creation there must be destruction.
-If my soul stands in the way, then I'll toss it aside.|Lelouch vi Britannia Hands who mark time can not be stopped.|Lelouch vi Britannia If the king does not lead, how can he expect his subordinates to follow.|Lelouch vi Britannia A man who has not mastered the use of the mask can never prevail.|Schneizel el Britannia The biggest human flaw is that we're so pitifully fragile in our bodies, our hearts, and our relationships with each other.|Lloyd Asplund
+If my soul stands in the way, then I'll toss it aside.|Lelouch vi Britannia Hands who mark time can not be stopped.|Lelouch vi Britannia If the king does not lead, how can he expect his subordinates to follow.|Lelouch vi Britannia World is a game and people are just mere pawns.|Lelouch vi Britannia A man who has not mastered the use of the mask can never prevail.|Schneizel el Britannia Mankind's history is war.
+Peace is an illusion.|Schneizel el Britannia The true nature of people is this, they want to be controlled.
+By their nation, their religion, their traditions and figures of grand authority.
+Above all the emperor must play his part.|Schneizel el Britannia
+The biggest human flaw is that we're so pitifully fragile in our bodies, our hearts, and our relationships with each other.|Lloyd Asplund
 You need to make a choice, do you abandon science to preserve your heart, or abandon your heart and sacrifice yourself to science?|Lloyd Asplund
 The people who don't like what they've got are the same people who invent things, and make discoveries, and advance civilization.
 They made airplanes 'cause they wanted to fly, and they made cars and trains because they wanted to go from place to place.
 It's as simple as that.
 The only reason that we've got all the things we have now is because a certain group of people got together and used their talent or imagination or genius or whatever to make it all possible.
 Ordinary people are probably better off living their ordinary little lives in an ordinary manner.|Kyon